laurentknauss/laurentknauss/README.md

-🌱  **My peers say that I have  currently a confirmed Golang level & currently honing my skills as a Prometheus Certified Associate.**
+👨 👩 **My peers say that I have  currently a confirmed Golang level & currently honing my skills as a Prometheus Certified Associate**
 <br>

-🔭 I’m currently coding  with Golang.  <br />
 &nbsp;

+🔭 I’m currently coding  with Golang.  <br>
+&nbsp;
-🌱 My stack of choice is gRPC microservices monitored with the help of the 'Prometheus-Grafana-Jaeger' trifecta.   <br />
+🌱 My stack of choice is gRPC microservices monitored with the help of the 'Prometheus-Grafana-Jaeger' trifecta.   <br>
-&nsbp;
+&nbsp;
-✍🏻 I am also building some content writing my personal blog ->  [knauss.dev](https://knauss.dev)    <br />
+✍🏻 I am also building some content writing my personal blog ->  [knauss.dev](https://knauss.dev)<br>
-&nsbp;
+&nbsp;
-📫 Reach me out on: `laurentknauss@protonmail.com`. <br />
+📫 Reach me out on: `laurentknauss@protonmail.com`. <br>
-&nsbp;
+&nbsp;